yegor256/blog/_drafts/_usa.md

 of the Valley don't know how to enjoy their money.
 And the longer you stay there, the less eager you become to find beauty in life.
-You turn into a zombie focused on making money, to buy a one-million-dollar three-bedroom half-a-house, which will smell of cheap Indian food you will buy at the corner, because home cooking is not cost-efficient.
+You turn into a zombie focused on making money, to buy a one-million-dollar three-bedroom half-a-house, which will smell of the cheap Indian food you will buy at the corner, because home cooking is not cost-efficient.

-Maybe this is how it should be, if a country wants its people to work, instead of having fun and carelessly enjoying life.
-Americans do work.
+Maybe this is how it should be, if a country wants its people to work instead of having fun and carelessly enjoying life.
+Americans *do* work.
 Don't get me wrong, it's good.
 This is what I love in the Valley---it's very focused on results.
 But the price you pay---the ugliness of everything around you---seems too high for me.